-Because of the small scale of the activity even the cumulative impact given in Table 9 remains Low.
+Because of the location and existing status of the site even the cumulative impact given in Table 11remains Low.

-It is considered highly unlikely that the development will contribute significantly to any of the following:
+It is thus considered highly unlikely that the development will contribute significantly to any of the following:

 - Significant loss of vegetation type and associated habitat. - Loss of ecological processes (e.g., migration patterns, pollinators, river function etc.) due to construction and operational activities. - Loss of local biodiversity and threatened plant species. - Loss of ecosystem connectivity.